pulpcovers/Modified-Posts-Feed/readme.txt

 * Updated WordPress compatibility to 7.0

 = 1.0.1 =
+* Automatic rewrite flush on activation
-* Added settings page
+* Manual action buttons to settings page
-* Added optional featured images
-* Added optional caching
-* Added optional database index
-* Improved multisite support
+* Copy-to-clipboard for feed URL
 * Code cleanup and documentation

 = 1.0.0 =